-- Represented one of the nation’s largest meatpackers in the successful jury trial and appeal of a lawsuit brought by a nationwide class of beef producers.
+- Represented one of the nation's largest meatpackers in a successful jury trial and appeal of a lawsuit brought by a nationwide class of cattle ranchers.

 - Obtained a favorable jury verdict on behalf of a defendant in a Robinson-Patman Act case.